True (Spandau Ballet song): Release and commercial performance

 Norman thought the band had a "friendly rivalry" with Duran Duran: "In the studio, we used to leave each other insulting messages, jokes and caricatures."
-After "True" was released in mid-April 1983, however, they left Spandau Ballet a message to let them know that they thought the song was "fantastic".
-Despite Kemp's feeling in the Bahamas that it would be a hit, Hadley never even thought it would be released as a single.
-In 2014, he revealed that he did not think it was their best song—he preferred 1986's "Through the Barricades"—and that he was still confused by lyrics such as "Head over heels when toe to toe", concluding "But then, I suppose, we grew up on David Bowie and Roxy Music.
+But after "True" was released in mid-April 1983, Duran Duran left Spandau Ballet a message saying they thought the song was "fantastic".
+Despite Kemp's feeling in the Bahamas that it would be a hit, Hadley thought it would never even be released as a single.
+In 2014, he said he did not think it their best song—he preferred 1986's "Through the Barricades"—and that he was still confused by lyrics such as "Head over heels when toe to toe", concluding, "But then, I suppose, we grew up on David Bowie and Roxy Music.
 'Virginia Plain'—what's that about?
 Half of the Bowie songs, I couldn't tell you what they're about.
 With 'True', you have to create the imagery for yourself."
-In his autobiography, regarding his initial skepticism, he admitted, "No one was more surprised than me when it went on to become our biggest hit."
+In his autobiography, he wrote, "No one was more surprised than me when it went on to become our biggest hit".

 The day before Spandau Ballet learned that "True" had reached number one on the UK Singles Chart at the end of April, they had heard that the single had sold over 60,000 copies in one day and that their closest competitors had only sold one-third of that.
 They were on tour in Sheffield when Dagger heard the announcement of their chart feat, so he called their hotel to give them the news.
-Kemp spoke to him, excitedly woke drummer John Keeble with whom he shared the hotel room to spread the news, and snuck into Hadley's room to spray him awake with champagne.
-Remembering Keeble riding a room-service trolley down the hotel corridor in celebration, Hadley conceded that they "were all in high spirits" but that the rambunctious activities seemed "slightly flat" in light of their recent success.
-His surprise over selecting the song as a single had given way to certainty that it would top the charts, "It had such momentum the overwhelming feeling was, how can this not be a number 1?"
+Kemp spoke to him, excitedly woke drummer John Keeble, with whom he shared a hotel room, to spread the news, and snuck into Hadley's room to spray him awake with champagne.
+Remembering Keeble riding a room-service trolley down the hotel corridor in celebration, Hadley said they "were all in high spirits" but that the rambunctious activities seemed "slightly flat" in light of their recent success.
+His surprise at the song's selection as a single had given way to certainty that it would top the charts: "It had such momentum the overwhelming feeling was, how can this not be a number 1?"